-As part of the acquisition, the Company incurred legal, accounting, and other due diligence fees that were expensed as incurred.
-Total fees incurred for the three months ended May 2, 2020 were \$29 which were included as a component of Selling, general, and administrative expenses
+As part of the acquisitions, the Company incurred legal, accounting, and other due diligence fees that were expensed as incurred.
+Total fees incurred for the three and six months ended August 1, 2020 were \$6 and \$35, respectively, which were included as a component of selling, general, and administrative expenses.

-The following table summarizes the 2020 Purchase Price consideration and related cash outflow at the Closing Date:
+The following table summarizes the 2020-I Purchase Price consideration and related cash outflow at the 2020-I Closing Date: